Collections

 This lovely collection of vintage Hobé jewelry emphasizes the brooches, earrings and bracelets the company produced in the 1940s.
 These unique designs feature elaborate, hand-crafted leaves and flowers, bows, baskets and hearts.
 The jewelry from this period was all made in sterling silver.
 Some pieces were embellished with gold-plating and/or colored stones.
 In the 1950s, the company’s designs followed the trend for more glamour.
 Their standards for original designs, high-quality materials and excellent construction continued.
 Sold in up-scale department stores and boutiques, Hobé jewelry was marketed under the slogan “Jewels of Legendary Splendor”.
 Stars of the stage and screen wore these creations.

 Bring on the bling!
 The holiday season is a great opportunity to add drama to any outfit.
 I've selected these sparkling vintage jewelry gems for their glamour and versatility.
 Wear them with formal evening wear, or just to dress up your favorite jeans for a more casual celebration.
-Don't stop there, why not pin them to your hat, scarf or coat...even shoes!
+Don't stop there, why not pin them to your zip, hat, scarf or coat...even shoes!

 This wonderful selection of Jakob Bengel jewelry includes necklaces, bracelets, and brooches.
 This German maker, whose Machine Age designs are so coveted today, first opened a watch chain and metal wares factory in Idar-Oberstein in 1873.
 Greatly influenced by the Bauhaus School, the company changed to the production of costume jewelry in the 1920s.
 Designers fashioned stainless steel, chrome, nickel, glass, and Galalith into geometric shapes.
 By the 1930s, their distinctive Art Deco pieces were shipped all over the world.
 Production ceased at the start of World War II.
 The company remained unknown until the late 1990s largely because their pieces were unsigned.